stacks-network/stacks-core/sip/sip-004-materialized-view.md

-To generate a MARF Merkle proof, the client queries a Stacks peer for a particular value hash, and then requests the peer generate a proof that the key and value must have been included in the caclculation of the current block's ART root hash (i.e. the digest of the materialized view of this fork.
+To generate a MARF Merkle proof, the client queries a Stacks peer for a particular value hash, and then requests the peer generate a proof that the key and value must have been included in the calculation of the current block's ART root hash (i.e. the digest of the materialized view of this fork.

 For example, given the key/value pair `aabbccddeeff99887766=98765` and the hash